 It is hoped that eventually the GSM network will use the entire bandwidth.
-It is apparent from this that the bandwidth you use on a day-to-day hasis to operate your mobile phone is limited.
+It is apparent from this that the bandwidth you use on a day-to-day basis to operate your mobile phone is limited.
 It would seem that only a certain number of users can operate on the bandwidth simultaneously.
 However GSM has devised a method to maximize the bandwidth available.
 They use a combination of Time and Frequency Division Multiple Access (TDMA/FDMA).

 a) FDMA: Using FDMA, a frequency is assigned to a user.
 So the larger the number of users in a FDMA system, the larger the number of available frequencies must be.
-The limited available radio spectrum and the fact that a user will not free its assigned frequency until he does not need it anymore, explain why the number ôflisers in a FDMA system can be "quiekly" limited.
+The limited available radio spectrum and the fact that a user will not free its assigned frequency until he does not need it anymore, explain why the number of users in a FDMA system can be "quickly" limited.

-This is the division of the bandwidthih to 124i8ariief frequencies each of 200 kHz.
+This is the division of the bandwidth in to 124 carrier frequencies each of 200 kHz.
 At least one of these is assigned to each base station.
-Figure 2.1 shows the FDMA System.